vgwb/Antura/Assets/_discover/_quests/PL_02 Wroclaw Dwarves/PL_02 _README design notes.md

 - **NPC Introduction:** Each dwarf starts with an NPC or landmark fact.
 - It gives hints if needed
-- **Hidden Key:** Each magical cage needs a gold key.
+- **Hidden Key:** Each magical cage needs a gold key
-- **Protected Key:** The key alone is not enough; it must be used through a local challenge.
+- **Protected Key:** The key alone is not enough; it must be used through a local challenge
 - **Living Letter Info:** A living letter gives some info on the location
-- **Puzzle Gate:** After finding the key, the player solves a short puzzle, quiz, or interaction.
+- **Puzzle Gate:** After finding the key, the player solves a short puzzle, quiz, or interaction
-- **Rescue Payoff:** Unlock the cage, free the dwarf, and talk to it.
+- **Rescue Payoff:** Unlock the cage, free the dwarf, and talk to it
-- **Hub Travel:** Trams connect the main zones.
+- **Hub Travel:** Trams connect the main zones
-- **Progressive Unlocking:** The city opens area by area after the tutorial.
+- **Progressive Unlocking:** The city opens area by area after the tutorial

 **Per-Dwarf Loop**

-1. Talk to the NPC connected to that dwarf.
+1. Talk to the NPC connected to that dwarf
-2. Learn one short fact about the place.
+2. Learn one short fact about the place
-3. Search for the hidden key.
+3. Search for the hidden key
-4. If needed, ask the NPC for a hint.
+4. If needed, ask the NPC for a hint
-5. Bring the key to the cage.
+5. Bring the key to the cage
-6. Solve the challenge that let unlock the dwarf's cage.
+6. Solve the challenge that let unlock the dwarf's cage
-7. Talk to the rescued dwarf.
+7. Talk to the rescued dwarf
-8. Add the dwarf to the collection and unlock the next zone.
+8. Add the dwarf to the collection and unlock the next zone

 **Key Protection Variants**